 Northwest CERT supported this project with a $7,000 Seed Grant awarded during the 2014 round.

-- Renewable Energy – Solar Air Heat, Solar Hot Water, Solar Electric
+- Technology: Renewable Energy – Solar Air Heat, Solar Hot Water, Solar Electric

 Want to learn how your community can get a CERTs Seed Grant to advance your work?
 Applications for the next round of grants are available and due October 26th.
 To get started, visit the Seed Grant page and see other awarded projects from past years.